 My friends bought a house recently that has a deck that apparently extends ~10' into land owned by the neighborhood.
 The deck has been there 20+ years [possibly since the house was built].
 The HOA is demanding that they remove it.
 Do they have any legal standing to keep it?
 Note that...
 Read more »

 Merely being there for ten or more years does not automatically transfer ownership under the doctrine of adverse possession, or create an easement (by prescription).
 However, I think there is a good chance you do have a prescriptive easement.
 I suggest you see a real estate attorney, who can...Read more »

 Your post is confusing because you talk about inheriting property then switch to talking about something being torn down at the "buyers" expense.
-So somehow there are two pieces of property and a Well on one property and the adjacent property has "well rights" of some sort.
-Not sure what the...Read more »
+So somehow there are two pieces of property and a Well on one property and the adjacent property has "well rights" of some sort....Read more »

 In 1985, two adjoining lots were purchased within a new subdivision in the Town of Oregon, Wisconsin.
 The lots have a significant grade.
 The original owner built a house on the downslope lot.
 The back of the house faces the adjoining lot line, ranging in distance from 12 feet (near corner) to 20...
 Read more »